pqd-researcher/pqd_class_verification/README.md

 2. Sag
 3. Harmonics

 For each type of distrubance, 50 random signals according to signals models specified in the literature are generated.
 File *train.m* is used to traing the ANN with 150 random signals (3x50).
 Trainedd ANN is saves as **neuro.mat**.
 Also features that are used for training is saved as **features.mat**.
+File *confusion.m* is used to evaluate the ANN against newly created signal set with the random parameters.
+A confusion matrix is constructed after the validation of 150 signals.

 ## ST Library
 ST library is implemented by using FFTW library.
 A MEX file created for Matlab _st_ function.
 Library is tested with Matlab r2013b 64 bits on Windows 7 64 bits.

 ## Signal models

 ### Normal signal (Pure Sine):
 y(t) = A.sin⁡(ωt)	 { A = 1V (p.u.) ω = 2π.50 rad/sec }